Article

 • Actions: Additional features like checkboxes, icons, or swipes that enable user interaction.

-For instance, the inbox in your email app is a list that displays subject lines, sender names, and timestamps—organized to help you quickly prioritize and act.
+For instance, the inbox in your email app is an entire list that displays subject lines, sender names, and timestamps, allowing you to quickly prioritize and act.

 Instagram screenshot notification for post, DM, and story